pessini/moby-bikes/README.md

+API provided from Met Éireann and Moby Bikes.

 ## Dataset

 All datasets are public and available at [Data.gov.ie](https://data.gov.ie/) which is a open data portal provided by the Government of Ireland :ireland:

 [PhoenixPark Daily Data - Datasets - data.gov.ie](https://data.gov.ie/dataset/phoenixpark-daily-data)

 [Moby Bikes bikeshare - Datasets - data.gov.ie](https://data.gov.ie/dataset/moby-bikes)

+Tasks

+- Based on weather forecast what demand Moby will have?
+So they can prepare themselves for a high or low demand.
+Maybe they need to use the time on a low-demand day to focus on fixing or replacing their broken bikes.

+- Possible task.
+Predict the demand based on their bases.